Back in the Golden Era of aviation,

 and you'll have some idea.
 Like the Titanic

 and Concorde, it was the fastest way to cross the Atlantic in its day, making the journey in two and a half days.
-To give you an idea of how much people adored Zeppelins back then, you have to consider that the decadent $2.6 million ($45 million 2012) Hindenburg
+To give you an idea of how much people adored Zeppelins back then, you have to consider that the decadent $2.6 million ($45 million in 2012 dollars) Hindenburg

 was funded in large part by actual donations from the German people.
 In the middle of the Great Depression.